 For the Consumer

-Applies to levoleucovorin calcium: intravenous powder for solution
+Applies to levoleucovorin calcium: intravenous powder for solution, intravenous solution

 In addition to its needed effects, some unwanted effects may be caused by levoleucovorin calcium (the active ingredient contained in Fusilev).
 In the event that any of these side effects do occur, they may require medical attention.